EternityForest/AnyoneCanDoIt/MathELI5.md

 This same argument could also be used to say "I'm a thousand in debt, might as well try to win it back with my last hundred!" if one was a problem gambler.
-But these personal value assignments are outside what a math guide can tell you (And if you got yourself in $1k of gambling debt, you're probably thinking rationally to begin with!).
+But these personal value assignments are outside what a math guide can tell you (And if you got yourself in $1k of gambling debt, you're probably not thinking rationally to begin with!).

 ## Statistics